Kawanehon

 Kawanehon (川根本町, Kawanehon-chō) is a town located in Haibara District, Shizuoka Prefecture, Japan.
-As of 1 August 2019, the town had an estimated population of 6,731 in 2895 households and a population density of 13.4 persons per km².
+As of 1 August 2019, the town had an estimated population of 6,731 in 2895 households and a population density of 13.4 persons per km^{2}.
 The total area of the town was 496.88 sqkm.

 Geography

 Kawanehon is located in north-central Shizuoka, along the upper reaches of the Ōi River, with approximately 90% of the town area covered in forest and mountains.
 It is bordered to the north by the Japanese Alps, with peaks ranging to 2400 meters.
 Forests range from Siebold's Beech at lower elevations to Siberian Dwarf Pine at higher altitudes, and wildlife include wild boar and kamoshika.
 The area enjoys a temperate maritime climate with hot, humid summers and mild, cool winters.